-Briana Schnelle, Director – Briana and her husband, Steffen, relocated to Surprise Valley from Wisconsin in 2015 and have been slowly growing their garden and hobby farm since.
+Briana Schnelle, President – Briana and her husband, Steffen, relocated to Surprise Valley from Wisconsin in 2015 and have been slowly growing their garden and hobby farm since.
 As a Partner Biologist with Point Blue Conservation Science and the USDA Natural Resources Conservation Service (NRCS) field office in Alturas, she enjoys working with landowners and livestock producers in Modoc and Washoe Counties to further wildlife conservation through sustainable ranching.
 Her work focuses on greater sage-grouse habitat and restoring sagebrush-steppe ecosystems.
 She is excited about helping to support the working lands that produce healthy, local food to feed our communities.

 STAFF AND VOLUNTEERS

 Kay Antunez de Mayola is the chair of the Heritage Fruit Tree Project.
 She lives with her husband Erik and grandson Sebastian in Eagleville and tends the large Oz (“O hanging Z”) Garden that produces flowers and vegetables that she sells at the Surprise Valley Saturday Market and through the Surprise Valley Grown Hub.
-Prior to “full time” gardening she worked with thousands of California’s educators as the Project Learning Tree State Coordinator, an environmental education program sponsored by the California Department of Forestry and Fire Protection.
+Prior to “full time” gardening, she worked with thousands of California’s educators as the Project Learning Tree State Coordinator, an environmental education program sponsored by the California Department of Forestry and Fire Protection.

 Deb and Tom Clark are dedicated Modoc Harvest volunteers who have served countless hours for the Heritage Fruit Tree Project organizing the mapping and identification efforts required to discover, archive and preserve our historic fruit trees of Modoc County.